librz/how-to-bash/commands/git.md

 As you can see, tree by itself doesn't use a lot of space either.
 It has an id & reference ids of files & folders under it.

 Finally, files are stored as blobs.
-It's DS can be defined as:
+It's stucture can be defined as:

 ```typescript
 interface Blob {